Battle Hill – Prehistoric Landscape Project

 - Location: Huntly, Aberdeenshire, north-east Scotland.

-- Contribution: £850 UK pounds.
-The price includes accommodation, food and transport to and from site.
+- Contribution: £500 UK pounds or £50 a day.
+The price excludes accommodation and, food.
+Transport to and from the site can be organised for those staying locally.
 (N.B.
 Deposit of £200 is non-refundable).

 - Project type: Open to students and volunteers (minimum age accepted: 17 years old) – Places are limited so early booking is recommended.

 - Experience required: None, as professional archaeologists will always be on-site to provide guidance.

 - Other activities: Trips to local archaeological/historical sites.